chenkianwee/ifc2osmod/README.md

 # ifc2osmod
-python software to convert IFC models to Openstudio models
+- Python Software to convert IFC models to Openstudio models
+- Run the main script 'ifc2osmod.py'
+-   To be able to run the main script please pip install dependencies listed in the pyproject.toml file